 Furthermore, the unconscious is not limited to communicating with non-verbal signals but, properly guided by the psychotherapist, so this can help to heal the unhealthy part of the unconscious and to make the healthy part prevail on the other one.

 The therapeutic path is divided, ideally and not schematically, into 5 different phases:

 - Reception: in this phase there is the empathic listening step, which is the establishment of the therapeutic alliance and the not explicit formulation of the diagnosis, for now.

 - “Discovery” of the healthy part: in this phase the accent is placed on which are the moments and the situations in which the patient feels to live in a well-being status.

-- Definition of the conditioned part: in this phase we try to return to the discomfort zone to redefine it according to the setting of Multifactorial Psychology, in a more or less exhaustive way in relation to the patient’s possibilities.
+- Definition of the conditioned part: in this phase we try to return to the discomfort zone to redefine it, in a more or less exhaustive way in relation to the patient’s possibilities.

-- Disempowering of the conditioned part and strengthening the healthy part: in terms of time, this step takes the most of the psychotherapy process, as various techniques are here used: restructuring clinical interview, classical hypnosis, behavioral techniques, metaphors, relaxation techniques, but, obviously, mainly Interactive Hypnosis.
+- Disempowering of the conditioned part and strengthening the healthy part: in terms of time, this step takes the most of the psychotherapy process, as various techniques are here used: restructuring clinical interview, classical hypnosis, behavioral techniques, metaphors, relaxation techniques and, obviously, Interactive Hypnosis.

-In the video gallery there are some videos which show how the methods of Interactive Hypnosis can be used within psychotherapy.
+In the video gallery there are some videos which show how the methods of Interactive Hypnosis can be used.

 To learn more about how you can use Interactive Hypnosis during psychotherapy, the “Restoring with Interactive Hypnosis“ work is now available, where the theory and methods used together with a large number of illustrative cases are presented.